slowernews/wisdom-tldr/README.md

 ###On timing

 Just start.<br>
-You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.
+You cannot afford to wait for inspiration or opportunities, time is the most precious thing you own.<br>
+Stop preparing, and start doing.
+You can learn while you do it.

 > *'Stop making resolutions and start making something.'*